 The city has a warm, tropical climate year-round with ample opportunities for outdoor recreation – so you’ll want to have the right clothes for Puerto Vallarta to take advantage of all the things you can do here.

-This guide will help you plan what to wear in Puerto Vallarta to make the most of your trip, as well as accessories that will make your trip more enjoyable.
+This Puerto Vallarta packing list will help you plan what to wear, as well as accessories that will make your trip more enjoyable.

 What to wear in Puerto Vallarta